Information for Candidates

 Forms and Documentation

-Other documentation and forms that will be submitted by yourself or an agent upon nomination will include:
+Forms for 2026 are coming soon.
+The other documentation and forms that will be submitted by yourself or an agent upon nomination will include:

 1. Notice to Returning Officer as to Candidate's Proper Name